The Ultimate Guide to Hiring an Author Assistant - Part 1 of 3

 Add up the time next to the non-star items.
 This is how many hours you spend on typical weekly tasks that aren’t writing your WIP.

-Here’s an example of the list with categories, stars and times:
+Here’s an example of the list with categories, stars and times per week:

 • responding to emails = admin = 1 hr

-• creating & scheduling social media posts = marketing = 2 hrs
+• creating and scheduling social media posts = marketing = 2 hrs

 • researching subjects = research = 4 hrs